Legal history of China: Modernization of China’s Legal Practices

-With the globalization of trade and passage of modern new laws and reforms, the demand for modern legal services has increased.
-As the rule of law expands, law firms are playing an increasingly important rule in assisting people and businesses comply with legal requirements.
+After China's Reform and Opening Up, the CCP emphasized the rule of law as a basic strategy and method for state management.

-Since the establishment of China's current legal system in 1978-81, the Chinese bar exam has been instrumental in increasing the quality of China's lawyers.
+Since the establishment of China's current legal system in 1978–81, the Chinese bar exam has been instrumental in increasing the quality of China's lawyers.
 The current passing rate for China's bar exam is only 10 percent.
 Additionally, as a developing nation, China has been worried about the negative impact of opening up its legal services sector to foreign competition.
 However, the entry of foreign lawyers to China has increased legal expertise of Chinese lawyers on international practices.

 Foreign lawyers have accompanied foreign capital and their clients to China.
 In the early 1980s, the Ministry of Economy and Trade, the predecessor of today's Ministry of Foreign Trade and Economic Cooperation (MOFTEC), promulgated a regulation permitting the establishment of consulting firms to serve foreign trade.
-As a result, many foreign law firms, including the United States' Baker & McKenzie and Paul, Weiss, Rifkind, Wharton & Garrison, along with several British firms, incorporated consulting firms in their home countries or Hong Kong and then set up subsidiaries in Beijing or Shanghai to provide legal services.
+As a result, many foreign law firms incorporated consulting firms in their home countries or Hong Kong and then set up subsidiaries in Beijing or Shanghai to provide legal services.

 On July 1, 1992, in order to meet growing demand, the Chinese government opened the legal services market to foreign law firms allowing them to establish offices in China when the Ministry of Justice and the State Administration of Industry and Commerce (SAOIC) issued the Provisional Regulation of Establishment of Offices by Foreign Law Firms regulation.

-However, there are still many regulatory barriers to entry to protect the domestic legal industry.
-For example, only foreign law firms, rather than individual foreign lawyers may apply for a permit to set up an office in China.
-New offices can only be a branch office of the foreign firm.
-Issues relating to Chinese law must be referred to Chinese law firms.
-Foreign lawyers are also prohibited from interpreting or practicing Chinese law nor representing their clients in court.

-While the trend in China's legal landscape is to continue to open up the legal market, China's laws and regulations have helped develop a number of domestic Chinese firms to specializing commercial law to meet demand.

-According to China Business Law Journal, the top China firms are the eight “Golden League Firms”, which, as of May 2021, include AllBright Law Offices, Fangda, Han Kun, Jingtian & Gongcheng, JunHe, King & Wood Mallesons, Tian Yuan Law Firm and Zhong Lun.
+Jiang Zemin called for establishing a socialist rule of law at the 15th National Congress of the Chinese Communist Party in 1997.

+In 2014, the CCP formally adopted a policy of constructing a "socialist rule of law with Chinese characteristics."
+Xi Jinping opposes Western views of the rule of law, such as the requirement of judicial independence.
+Xi describes the leadership of the CCP as essential to upholding the socialist rule of law.
+Xi states that the two fundamental aspects of the socialist rule of law are: (1) that the political and legal organs (including courts, the police, and the procuratorate) must believe in the law and uphold the law, and (2) all political and legal officials must follow the CCP.Xi's view of the rule of law tends to equate the rule of law with the development of legislation.
+In his writings on socialist rule of law, Xi has emphasized traditional Chinese concepts including people as the root of the state (mingben), "the ideal of no lawsuit" (tianxia wusong), "respecting rite and stressing law" (longli zhongfa), "virtue first, penalty second" (dezhu xingfu), and "promoting virtue and being prudent in punishment" (mingde shenfa).